bazel-contrib/rules_jvm_external/README.md

 This project provides support for easily depending on common Android libraries in Bazel.

-It hosts `gmaven.bzl`, a file containing external repository targets for all artifacts in [https://maven.google.com](https://maven.google.com) plus their dependencies, and the supporting tools for generating it.
+It hosts `gmaven.bzl`, a file containing external repository targets for all artifacts in [Google Maven Repository](https://maven.google.com) plus their dependencies, and the supporting tools for generating it.

 This project is an interim solution until Google Maven and AAR support is added to